 We wanted to create and implement mini-games and challenges to engage the users.

-When playing VR games, people do not want to play themselves but rather be in the skin of someone else, doing things that they would never do otherwise.
+When playing VR games, people like to be put in the skin of someone else, doing things that they would never do otherwise.

 When time comes to land, the user becomes the pilot and takes command for the last step of the flight.
-Eventually, the user becomes a tourist and can choose to discover either Hong Kong or Washington through immersive 360 content.
+Eventually, the user turns into a tourist and can choose to discover either Hong Kong or Washington through immersive 360 content.

 The most challenging assets to scan were the flight attendant jackets.
 The bigger the objects, the more difficult the scanning process usually is.
 After many tests, I came up with a cheap setup that allowed a flawless scanning of the assets.

 The jackets were put on a manequin and stuffed with bubble wrap, put on a turn-table in front of a green screen and lit with a simple setup.
 I stuck some stickers on the jackets to help the scanning.
 I then replaced the green screen with a white background and fed the pictures to Reality Capture (photogrammetry software).
 The jackets came out perfectly as ultra-high quality models and textures and were later retopologized and optimized for engine integration.

 The last part of the the experience was actually bringing user to their chosen destination, which could be either Hong Kong or Washington.
 We went on location to record an array of landmarks in 8K stereo 360, with the state-of-the-art Kandao Obsidian R camera.
 I picked the right hardware for the job and took care of the Washington production as well as the whole post-production.
 The challenge was to maintain the image quality while optimizing the files for playback in realtime engine.